-One does not need to get acquainted with Polish director Jan Komasa’s The Suicide Room, to understand its sequel The Hater.
-Both films have no plot connection to build upon, rather it is more of a spiritual, thematic succession.
+One does not need to get acquainted with Polish director Jan Komasa’s The Suicide Room, to understand its sequel, The Hater.
+Both films have no plot connection to build upon, rather, it is more of a spiritual, thematic succession.
 The Suicide Room revolves around the horrific reality of a teenager after the daring video of him kissing another boy becomes viral.
-Whereas, The Hater is narratively more embedded, following an agonized teenager’s journey from accused of plagiarism to the link for a public assassination.
+Whereas, The Hater is narratively more embedded, following an agonized teenager’s journey from being accused of plagiarism to the link for a public assassination.

 Dark and compelling, The Hater is a timely reminder of the era of internal trolls and fake news.
-The protagonist, Thomasz (Maciej Musialowski), outcasted and desperate to strike back, goes on to destroy the career of a young fitness guru by implementing fake stories that her elixir turns hands yellow.
+The protagonist, Thomasz (Maciej Musialowski), outcasted and desperate to strike back, goes on to destroy the career of a young fitness guru by implementing fake stories that her elixir turns her hands yellow.
 Thereafter, he uses social media to actively demolish the candidacy of a liberal politician Pawel Rudnicki.
 What is most frightening is how he achieves these terrible acts silently, behind the anonymity of a computer screen.
 Warfare created just by silently staying and operating on the internet- a dark, cautionary tale for our digital age where manipulation speeds faster than truth.

 The Hater is available on Netflix